 I usually use block cheddar, cut off 2 ounces and then cube them.
 But if you only have sliced cheddar, that works too - as shown in the video.

 Yes.
-You can keep them in the fridge for 3-4 days, or freeze them for up to 3 months.
+You can keep these meatballs in the fridge in a sealed container for 3-4 days, or freeze them for up to 3 months.
 Reheat them gently, in the microwave on 50% power.

 - 1 lb. lean ground beef (85/15)